vatsnarsaria7/cse15l-lab-reports/lab2.md

 ## Part 1

-* The code consists of 3 .java files
+* The code consists of 2 files

 ```
 #StringServer.java